 A recently released study of divorce found that over the last 20 years, divorce rates in the U.S. have gone down.
-The exception is for those couples over the age of 50 (gray divorce) for whom the divorce rate has doubled.
+The exception is for those couples over the age of 50 (gray divorce/divorce over 50) for whom the divorce rate has doubled.
 One in four marriages for those in that age group now ends in divorce.
 Although the break-up of a long-term marriage is emotionally stressful, there are major financial issues that must be addressed.

 Issues with Gray Divorce: Financial Concerns

-The most obvious issue for "Gray divorces" is that there is less time for either party to make up the loss of dividing their assets.
+The most obvious issue for “Gray divorces” (divorce over 50) is that there is less time for either party to make up the loss of dividing their assets.
 Also, statistics reveal that the cost of living for single people is nearly double what it is for married couples.
 Other financial concerns include:

 - What to do with the family home.
 There may be tax benefits or consequences depending on the timing of the sale or whether one party becomes the sole owner.